AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60326-graphql-query-error-customer-return-status.md

 ---
-title: "ACSD-60326: GraphQL query error on customer return status"
+title: "ACSD-60326: GraphQL query error on customer [!UICONTROL Returns] status"
-description: Apply the ACSD-60326 patch to fix the Adobe Commerce issue where an error occurs on the GraphQL query for customer return status.
+description: Apply the ACSD-60326 patch to fix the Adobe Commerce issue where an error occurs in the GraphQL query for customer [!UICONTROL Returns] status.
-feature: GraphQL, Customers
+feature: GraphQL, Returns, Customers
 role: Admin, Developer
 ---
-# ACSD-60326: GraphQL query error on customer return status
+# ACSD-60326: GraphQL query error on customer [!UICONTROL Returns] status gives an error

-The ACSD-60326 patch fixes the issue where an error occurs on the GraphQL query for customer return status.
+The ACSD-60326 patch fixes the issue where an error occurs in the GraphQL query for customer [!UICONTROL Returns] status.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.51 is installed.
 The patch ID is ACSD-60326.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions